geeshans/elk-stack-automation/README.md

 3. Restructure the files to reduce redundunt files
 4. Improve on the how Elastic nodes are configured in logstash
 5. Documentation for different Ansible Roles
+6. Use standard HTTP ports and set up a TLS for all services